PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Hot Nail

 A hot nail occurs when a horseshoe nail is placed in a sensitive part of the hoof, causing lameness.
+Symptoms include sudden lameness and sensitivity at the nail site.

 Street Nail